SpaceZore/ESGT-GO/README.md

 # ESGT-GO
-We will open source the dataset and method implementation after the paper is published.
+This is part of the ESGT-GO source code.
+We will open-source the dataset and the full implementation after the paper is published.